pflanze/functional-perl/ftemplate/README.md

 names may be a workable solution, though?).
 It is meant to *produce* XML output; handling parsed XML is out of the current scope.

-Its in-memory representation are `Chj::PXML` objects.
-Serialization to file handles is done using procedures from `Chj::PXML::Serialize`.
+Its in-memory representation are `PXML` objects.
+Serialization to file handles is done using procedures from `PXML::Serialize`.

 The body of elements can be a mix of standard Perl arrays, linked lists based on `FP::List`, and promises (`FP::Lazy`) which